Inference of multi-channel r-process element enrichment in the Milky Way using binary neutron star merger observations: Discussion

 Various modeling uncertainties could also affect our results, e.g. the uncertainties in the amount of disk material ejected into disk winds in the postmerger phase (currently absent a set of long-term self-consistent simulations) and in the abundance distribution emerging from a given binary (i.e., the predicted Eu mass per event) due to uncertainties in both predicting the astrophysical conditions of the r-process and intrinsic nuclear uncertainties~\citep{horowitz_r-process_2019}.
 Furthermore, there are open questions in reconciling kilonova observations and other constraints on the EOS \citep{2023PhRvR...5a3168K} and in understanding the heavy element production of nuclear reaction networks under the thermodynamic conditions of the outflows \citep{2021RvMP...93a5002C}.
 As observational constraints tighten, this modeling uncertainty will become more significant.

-More detailed models for chemical evolution and star formation histories of the Milky Way will also improve the robustness of our results.
-In particular, they would allow for the treatment of lower-metallicity halo star observations, which are impacted by inhomogeneities in the mixing of r-process elements in the ISM.
-Nonetheless, we do not expect these observations to alter our qualitative conclusions; even within the one-zone model, we find similar quantitative constraints on the BNS DTD, rate-yield and second-channel contribution when the halo- and disk-star SAGA observations~\citep{saga} are used in place of the~\citet{BattistiniBensby2016} disk star ones.
+More detailed models for chemical evolution and star formation histories of the Milky Way will also improve the robustness of our results. \cg{Different star formation histories could lead to horizontal shift in Figure~\ref{fig:FeH_EuFe}, and we may underestimate the uncertainties of our inference.} In particular, more detailed models would allow for the treatment of lower-metallicity halo star observations, which are impacted by inhomogeneities in the mixing of r-process elements in the ISM.
+Nonetheless, we do not expect these observations to alter our qualitative conclusions; even within the one-zone model, we find similar quantitative constraints on the BNS DTD, rate-yield and second-channel contribution when the halo- and disk-star SAGA observations~\citep{saga} are used in place of the~\citet{BattistiniBensby2016} disk star ones. {We have repeated our inference in the one- and two-channel scenarios with a uniform star formation rate in place of the cosmic one, to give a sense of the maximum variation in the results due to the uncertainty in the star formation history.
+We have kept the yields per event of Fe and Eu unchanged, kept the $z=0$ rate of BNS mergers consistent with the GW constraints, and normalized the rates of CCSNe and SNe Ia to the same Fe yield per stellar mass formed relative to the scenario with the cosmic star formation history.
+We find that the constraints on the BNS delay-time distribution and the second-channel contribution remain largely unchanged.
+In particular, the second-channel contribution fraction is inferred as $0.78^{+0.15}_{-0.20}$ at 90\% confidence relative to the uniform star formation history (cf.~$0.71^{+0.20}_{-0.25}$ relative to the cosmic one).
+This is the benefit of fitting data in the abundance space [Eu/Fe] vs. [Fe/H], which singles out the properties of Eu enrichment relative to star formation, rather than the details of the absolute star formation history. }

+{In this work, we focus on the introduction of multiple recent astrophysical constraints and the development of the Bayesian framework to properly propagate the uncertainty and quantify the contribution from different channels.
+In follow up work, we will use our framework to explore the impact of increasing the complexity of our modelling, by incorporating more realistic abundance yields, different star formation histories, inhomogeneous mixing of r-process elements, and variations of the DTD {for both BNSs and type Ia supernovae (see, for example~\citet{2023ApJ...943L..12K})}.}